Eric Brown (writer)

-Eric Brown (born 24 May 1960) is a British science fiction author.
+Eric Brown (24 May 1960 – 21 March 2023) was a British science fiction author and The Guardian critic.

 Biography

 Eric Brown was born in Haworth, Yorkshire, in May 1960, and began writing in 1975.
 In the 1980s he travelled extensively throughout Greece and Asia (some of his novels are set in India).
 His first publication was in 1982, when his play for children Noel's Ark appeared.

 His career took off in the late 1980s with a succession of short stories in the magazine Interzone and other publications.
 His story "The Time-Lapsed Man" won the Interzone readers' poll for the most admired story of 1988, and an Eastercon short text award in 1995.
-He was voted the Best New European SF writer of the Year in the early 1990s and has subsequently won the British Science Fiction Award twice (for the short stories "Hunting the Slarque" in 1999 and "Children of Winter" in 2001).
+He was voted the Best New European SF writer of the Year in the early 1990s and subsequently won the BSFA Award twice (for the short stories "Hunting the Slarque" in 1999 and "Children of Winter" in 2001).

-He has publicly admired the science fiction writing of Michael G. Coney, Robert Silverberg, Richard Paul Russo and Robert Charles Wilson, amongst others.
+Brown publicly admired the science fiction writing of Michael G. Coney, Robert Silverberg, Richard Paul Russo and Robert Charles Wilson, amongst others.

+Brown died from sepsis on 21 March 2023, at the age of 62.